-Please join Cuban Fine Arts in a fundraiser for Keep Ukranian Scholars and Journalists Safe.
-Our peers at the European Academy of Sciences of Ukraine - scholars, journalists, and translators—urgently need supplies such as tourniquets, hard body armor, plate carriers, first aid kits, trauma bandages, and medical supplies.
-With the onset of winter imminent and considering the disruption of energy infrastructure, we are preparing for the cold and black outs.
-This fundraiser will provide immediate assistance to people who are in desperate need.
+Please join Cuban Fine Arts in a fundraiser for Keep Ukrainian Scholars and Journalists Safe.
+Our peers at the European Academy of Sciences of Ukraine - scholars, journalists, and translators - are spearheading the effort to provide immediate assistance to people who are in desperate need.
+Your donation goes towards urgent supplies such as tourniquets, hard body armor, plate carriers, first aid kits, trauma bandages, and medical supplies.
+With the onset of winter imminent and considering the disruption of energy infrastructure, Ukraine is preparing for the cold and black outs.

 Art for Ukraine

-Each print (all by Ukranian artists) is $580 inclusive of printing and US shipping.
-100% of profits goes directly to Keep Ukranian Scholars and Journalists Safe.
+Each print (all by Ukranian artists) is $280 inclusive of printing and US shipping.
+A minimum of $200 goes directly to Keep Ukrainian Scholars and Journalists Safe.
 This goes to fund necessary essentials including electric generators, solar batteries, charging stations, power banks, thermal blankets and sleeping bags, flashlights, tactical medical backpacks (35L, 55L) medkits, flashlights, and medical supplies, splinters, potbelly stoves, heaters, plate carriers and hardbody armor mostly LIII (not many of LIV), open fire cookware sets, holsters, tactical winter clothes, fleece winter jackets, pants, tactical shoes, boots, earmuffs to protect hearing, night vision binoculars and distance measuring instruments, and protective glasses.